TrademarkTrademark

 You can see that every condition you add makes the code harder to read and more brittle.
 It is possible, though.

-Any part of the expression can be wrapped in parentheses (()), which lets you combine multiple checks or build a return value from a more complex expression.
+You can wrap any part of the expression in parentheses (()), which lets you combine multiple checks or build a return value from a more complicated expression.
 In the test expression, for example, you might want to confirm several things are all true with the alltrue() function.

 The second conditional type is the if inside a for expression.
 Here is how it works.